 And what they don’t deindex, they are likely fully ignoring.

-Sitewide links, while they can help are most often a gray area in the world of SEO and unless marked as nofollow, we suggest avoiding sitewide links where possible.
+Sitewide links, while they can help are most often a gray area in the world of SEO link building and unless marked as nofollow, we suggest avoiding sitewide links where possible.

 In fact, Penguin squashed blogroll links and sitewide links long ago, but they still remain as a strategy.

 Such sitewide links can be especially bad when they target very specific anchor text for the term in which the page’s owner is looking to rank.

 It’s not helpful to give a list on what not to do unless we can provide details on a list of what you should do when it comes to building backlinks.

 Here are our main areas of focus when it comes to building links.

 Does it makes sense to have a link to a law firm website with the anchors “Los Angeles employment law” from a mommy blog whose site is mostly about baking?

 Your links to should be relevant and in context to the site on which they reside.